algorithmica-org/en/eytzinger.md

 * **Spacial locality** is an access pattern where if a memory location is requested, it is likely that a nearby memory locations will be requested again in the near future. *This is like storing the kinds of beer that you like on the same shelf.*

 The main problem with binary search over a sorted array is that its memory accesses pattern is neither temporary nor spacially local.
-For example, element $\lfloor \frac n 2 \rfloor$ is accessed very often (each search) and element $\lfloor \frac n 2 \rfloor + 1$ is not, while they are probably occupying the same cache line.
+For example, element $\lfloor \frac n 2 \rfloor$ is accessed very often (every search) and element $\lfloor \frac n 2 \rfloor + 1$ is not, while they are probably occupying the same cache line.
+In general, only the first 3-5 reads are temporary local and only the last 3-4 reads are spacially local, and the rest are just random memory accesses.

 We can overcome this by enumerating and permuting array elements in a more cache-friendly way.
 The numeration we will use is actually half a millenium old, and chances are you already know it.